- The Learning Environment

 About Our Faculty

-The Department of Physiology and Biophysics has a total of 17 faculty, including 1 SUNY Distinguished Teaching Professor, 1 SUNY Distinguished Professor, 9 Professors, 2 Associate Professors, 1 Assistant Professor, and 3 Research Faculty members.
+The Department of Physiology and Biophysics has a total of 17 faculty, including 1 SUNY Distinguished Teaching Professor, 2 SUNY Distinguished Professors, 9 Professors, 2 Associate Professors, 1 Assistant Professor, and 2 Research Faculty members.
 Many of our faculty study the structure and function of ion channels and have led their field in developing sophisticated methods for interpreting data that show how small changes in structure have major impacts on the functions of molecules.
 The channels in question range from those at the neuromuscular junction, where nerves control muscle contraction, to those that control the balance of sodium in the body’s fluids, to potassium channels that determine whether lungs function normally or are afflicted with cystic fibrosis or whether the heart works properly.
 The Department faculty have amassed numerous awards such as SUNY Chancellor’s Awards for Excellence in Scholarship and Creative Activities, SUNY Chancellor's Award for Research, SUNY Distinguished Inventor Awards, National Alliance for Research on Schizophrenia and Depression (NARSAD) Independent Investigator Award, Asian Institute of NanoScience and Technology Award, Kenneth S. Cole Award of the Biophysical Society, among other.